michelelissoni/afrobarometer-fear-violence/README.md

 # ENVIRONMENTAL OR SOCIOECONOMIC?
 COMPARING DRIVERS OF FEAR AND EXPERIENCE OF VIOLENCE IN FOUR SUB-SAHARAN COUNTRIES

-Master of Arts, Department of Geography, CU Boulder
-Michele Lissoni
 ___

 This repository contains the code and some of the data used in my thesis work, whose goal was to model the drivers